ILuque/getPixels/README.md

-Extract pixels from image (using canvas)
+Extract pixels info from image (using canvas)

-Use these pixels info for drawing an "image" using html nodes.
+Use that info for drawing an "image" using html nodes.